Viz-AI/mobileAssignmentClient/README.md

 for example, if for the series data you got id = `1234`, and the slices array had the slice `"10"`, to get the actual image data for that slice, load `https://viz-assignment.herokuapp.com/series/1234/slice/10`

 ### Guidelines
 • No usage of third party code is allowed.

+### Submission
+• First, clone this repo and create a branch with your full name
+• Commit the changes to your branch.